kkinnear/zprint/README.md

 #### :hang?

-If :hang? is true, zprint will attempt to hang if all of the elements in the collection don't fit on one line.
+If `:hang?` is true, zprint will attempt to hang if all of the elements in the collection don't fit on one line.
 If it is false, it won't even try.

+#### :hang-avoid

+If `:hang-avoid` is non-nil, then it is used to decide if the formatting is close enough to the right margin to probably not be worth doing.
+This is a performance optimization for functions that are very deeply nested and take a considerable time to format.
+For normal functions, this has no effect, but for a few functions that take a long time to format, it can cut that time by 30%.
+If the value is non-nil, then avoid even trying to do a hang if the number of top-level elements in the rest of the collection is greater than the remaining columns times the hang-avoid value.
+The hang-avoid value defaults to 0.5, which changes only a tiny amount of output visually, but provides useful performance gains in functions which take a long time to format.
+At present this ony affects lists, but may be implemented for other collections in the future.

 #### :hang-expand

-`:hang-expand` one control used to decide whether or not to do a hang.
+`:hang-expand` is one control used to decide whether or not to do a hang.
 It relates the number of lines in the hang to the number of elements in the hang thus: `(/ (dec hang-lines) hang-element-count)`.
 If every element in the hang fits on one line, then this ratio will be < 1.